Mysterious Runes Deciphered By School Children In Sweden Shed New Light On The Kensington Stone

 These runes were deciphered by children in Sweden.
 Credit: Magnus Källström

-The effort that Anna Björk and her students Mattias Mattson, Edvin Hammarström, Vincent Svensson, Klara Råbom and Elina Söderlund made when deciding to try to read these inscriptions is something far beyond the ordinary.
-It all started with a history lesson about the Viking Age but ended with an important contribution to understanding the background to the disputed Kensington Stone in America.
+The effort that Anna Björk and her students Mattias Mattson, Edvin Hammarström, Vincent Svensson, Klara Råbom, and Elina Söderlund made when deciding to try to read these inscriptions is something far beyond the ordinary.
+It all started with a history lesson about the Viking Age but ended with an important contribution to understanding the background of the disputed Kensington Stone in America.

-The school children’s shows that the same type of runes was used in Hassela in the late 1800s, which can help researchers understand the origin of the Kensington stone.
+The school children show that the same type of runes was used in Hassela in the late 1800s, which can help researchers understand the origin of the Kensington stone.

-Though Björk wants to make clear this is not really about whether the Kensington stone is genuine or fake, but more about who did it and for what purpose.
+Though Björk wants to make it clear, this is not really about whether the Kensington stone is genuine or fake, but more about who did it and for what purpose.

 The Kensington Runestone has been the subject of discussion and controversy since its discovery in 1898 by a Swedish farmer, named Olof Ohman, while clearing land for his farm near Kensington, Minnesota, USA.
-Many scholars classified it as a 19th-century hoax, but there are still those who consider it authentic.
+Many scholars classified it as a 19th-century hoax, but some still consider it authentic.

 The Kensington stone is said to have been erected by Norwegians who came to Minnesota as early as 1362.
 The problem is that the stone is carved with a runic alphabet that does not appear during the Middle Ages and in a language that seems far too modern.